THE FOLLOWING MAY NOT BE REPRODUCED

 would like to share with the readers?

-I won't give away any major, personal lighting secrets, but I will say that I often like to think in the negative; that is, I will concentrate on black (shadows) rather than what is being lit.
+I won't give away any major, personal lighting secrets, but I will reiterate that I like to think in the negative; I will concentrate on black (shadows) rather than what is being lit.
 So there might be times when the principals might be allowed to stand in shadow or, at least, in less-lit areas.
 If this couples with an aside in the scene or dialogue, it works well.
 I like dim, shadowed and unlit areas within at least one scene in most productions; it promotes contrast in the narrative because the lighting itself contrasts.
 In fact, I will go to great lengths to achieve this contrast.
 I will often spend almost as much time un-lighting certain things or areas as I do lighting the scene in which they appear.
 This means careful focusing and/or usage of barndoors, flags or blackfoil to mask light from these objects or areas.

 Thank you, Richard, for an en*light*ening interview.
 JT (-: